osdldbt/dbt2/doc/user-guide.rst

 details as it pertains to the database management system being tested, if available.

+There are three general ways to use this kit:

+1. The **The "Easy" Way** section is for running something quick and easy.

+2. The **Manual Test Execution** section is not just how to run a test with minimal assistance, but also minimal data collection.
+In other words, the kit only produces the test metrics and data to validate the correctness of the test.
+It is left to the tester to do any additional data collection to characterize system behavior.
+But there are no limitations on how one may actually execute a test.

+3. The **Comprehensive Test Execution** section details how to use the provided shell scripts to fully characterize system behavior in addition to executing a test.
+This includes collecting system statistics as well and software profiles.
+There is not as much flexibility as running a test manually, while intending to help ease system characterization work.
+Scripts are also provided to generate a report with all sorts of charts using R or Julia, in HTML (using Docutils) and PDFs (using pandoc in conjunction with Docutils).

 The database management systems that are currently supported are:

 * PostgreSQL